What Does Modern Physio Look Like?

 • Goal-specific movement coaching

-We believe every person deserves the same standard of care — whether you’re a professional athlete, a weekend cricketer, a busy parent, or someone recovering from injury and wanting to move freely again.
+We believe every person deserves the same standard of physiotherapy, whether you’re a professional athlete, a weekend cricketer, a busy parent, or an older adult recovering from injury and wanting to move freely again.

-When we say “treat every patient like an athlete,” we mean: high support, clear guidance, and rehabilitation that matches your goals.
+When we say “treat every patient like an athlete”, we mean: high support, clear guidance, and rehabilitation that match your body, activity levels and health goals, so you feel confident again.

 Sport-Specific Physiotherapy: Cricket, Rugby & More

-If your goal is to get back to sport, your physio should include the movements you’ll do on the field as part of your rehabilitation.
+If your goal is to get back to sport, your physio should include the movements you’ll do on the field as part of your treatment.

 Cricket Physio

-Rehab may include: Bowling mechanics, load management, bat swing patterns, fielding drills, strength and conditioning for cricket.
+Cricket physio rehab may include: Bowling mechanics, load management, bat swing patterns, fielding drills, and strength and conditioning for cricket.

 Rugby Physio

-Rehab may include: Speed and acceleration work, change of direction, contact and tackle prep, position specific strengthening, lower-limb and shoulder resilience.
+Rugby physio rehab may include: Speed and acceleration work, change of direction, contact and tackle prep, position-specific strengthening, and lower-limb and shoulder resilience.

-This is modern sports physiotherapy — rebuilding the exact movements you’ll perform in your sport.
+This is what modern sports physiotherapy is all about — rebuilding the exact movements you’ll perform in your sport.

 Everyday Strength Matters Too

-Modern physio may focus on helping you: Lift your kids, carry groceries, sit at work comfortably, get back to the gym, walk or run without pain.
+Modern physio may focus on helping you: lift your kids, carry groceries, sleep better, sit comfortably at work, get back to the gym, and walk or run without pain.

-We recreate these movements in the clinic, helping you build strength where it counts.
+Our physiotherapists recreate these movements in the clinic, helping you build strength where it counts and enhance your quality of life.

 Why Rehab Belongs in the Gym